-At the Inn at Old Orchard Road, birds and bunnies will share your enjoyment of this 1906 Dutch farmhouse in its fresh, green neighborhood setting a block from Lake Macatawa and five minutes to charming downtown Holland.
+At the Inn at Old Orchard Road, birds and bunnies will share your enjoyment of this 1906 Dutch farmhouse in its fresh, green neighborhood just fifteen minutes from charming downtown Holland.

 Enjoy "wake-up" coffee or tea service, then enjoy a full breakfast.
 A recent five-star review said: “Betsy was a great host.
 Multi-course Dutch-style breakfast served each morning was delicious.”